-Finally, there has been a shrinking civil society space in recent years in the EU, as confirmed by the EU FRA in its annual update for 2023.
-ENIL has also experienced hostile attitudes when asking questions about the misuse of EU funds, especially from DG REGIO, which have been reported to FRA.
-In a meeting of the Group of experts on the funds established by Regulation (EU) No 2021/1060, of which we are members, ENIL was told that we were not "in touch with reality" of disabled people in the EU by one of the DG REGIO Directors (currently the Director-General of another DG).
+The importance of disability mainstreaming is highlighted by ENIL's experience whilst working on EU funds.
+For years, ENIL has experienced hostile attitudes when asking questions about the misuse of EU funds, especially from DG REGIO.
+Most recently, in a meeting of the Group of experts on the funds established by Regulation (EU) No 2021/1060, of which we are members, ENIL was told that we were not "in touch with reality" of disabled people in the EU by one of the DG REGIO Directors (currently the Director-General of another DG).
 The implication was that the Commission was better able to represent interests of disabled people, despite ENIL being a user-led organisation with members in most countries in Europe.
 This incident was reported to the Commission, but there was no follow up from the unit in question.

 The Committee urges the EU to move the coordination of the UNCRPD implementation from DG EMPL to DG JUST or the Secretariat General, to ensure that all new legislation is screened and follows disability inclusion guidelines.
+The

-The EU must put in place a monitoring mechanism for implementation of the UNCRPD with an oversight of all EU actions and with the full involvement of disabled people's organisations.
+EU must put in place a monitoring mechanism for implementation of the UNCRPD with an oversight of all EU actions and with the full involvement of disabled people's organisations.
 This would lead to better coordination between the different DGs in the European Commission and between the Commission, the European Parliament and the Council, and ensure that the UNCRPD is mainstreamed in all matters of EU competence.